gmkumar2005/scalajs-heresdk/website/docs/examples/non-interactive-map.md

 import org.scalajs.dom.document
 ```
 ### Step 1.
 Obtain the platform apikey you received on registration.
-In your own code, replace variable window.apikey with your own apikey.
+In your own code, replace variable `_secretKey` with your own apikey.
 Follow the best practices to store your apikey in a secure location.
 ```scala
 val _secretKey = website.Secrets.hereApiKey
 ```